neondatabase/psql-describe/README.md

 To make the tests work on your machine, you'll need to create a test database (see below) and update the DB connection strings in the `test` command in `package.json`.

 ### Database

-Tests should be run against the [Pagila](https://github.com/devrimgunduz/pagila) data set, with these additions:
+Tests should be run against the [Pagila](https://github.com/devrimgunduz/pagila) data set, with the following additions:

 ```
 -- extensions with \dx